Segfavlt/villainDB/queries.md

 8. [1 Marks] Update Operation: Provide an interface for the user to specify some input for the update operation.

-  * Shown on site page:
+  * Shown on site page: profile.php
-  * Query Used in Project:
+  * Query Used in Project: "update users set passwd='$hash' where id='$id'";
-  * Used in php file:
+  * Used in php file: update_pass.php
-  * On line number:
+  * On line number: 24
-  * Users restriction:
+  * Users restriction: none

 9. [3 Bonus Marks] Extra features: Create unique features that your application